 Tanning: The process of treating animal hides to produce durable leather.
 Common methods include chrome and vegetable tanning.

-Thickness (Ounces): Leather is measured in ounces, where 1 ounce equals approximately 1/64 inch thick.
+Thickness (Ounces): Leather thickness is measured in ounces, where 1 ounce equals approximately 1/64 of an inch.
 Common thicknesses are 3-4 oz for garments and 8-9 oz for belts.
+Originally used to describe the weight of one square foot of leather, with thicker leathers literally weighing more than thinner leathers.

 Top-Grain Leather: Leather that has been sanded or corrected to remove imperfections while maintaining a durable and high-quality surface.